Ebola: Five Key Questions

-Ebola virus has a unique set of characteristics that determines how and why it spreads, and how deadly it can be.
-To better understand it, we compare Ebola to 12 other infectious diseases that continue to represent public health challenges today.
-These include diseases that have been around for thousands of years (the so-called “ancient diseases”) as well as others that are much more recent (the so-called “emerging diseases”).
-They include viruses as well as bacteria and parasites, and vary in terms of how easily they are spread, how deadly they are, and whether there are vaccines, treatments, or cures to address them.
+Ebola virus has a unique set of characteristics that determines its spread and how deadly it is.
+To better understand Ebola, we pose five key questions about Ebola and compare it to twelve other infectious diseases that represent public health challenges today.
+These different diseases vary in terms of how they are spread, how deadly they are, and whether there are vaccines, treatments, or cures to address them.

 1. How is Ebola transmitted?

 How an infectious disease is transmitted – whether through direct contact with bodily fluids, through air, or other means, as well as whether human-to-human transmission is possible – is important for understanding how to prevent and track the disease.
 Ebola is transmitted only through direct contact with bodily fluids, as are HIV and Hepatitis C. Other diseases, such as measles and SARS, are transmitted through airborne means.
 Human- to-human transmission occurs for all of the diseases included in this profile except for malaria, which is transmitted by mosquitoes to humans.

 Some diseases can be transmitted only when symptoms are present (such as fever, coughing or lesions), while others can be transmitted even when a person does not yet have symptoms, known as being asymptomatic.
 Ebola is only transmitted when symptoms are present, in contrast to diseases such as HIV, influenza, and malaria which have symptomatic and asymptomatic transmission.